rdunk/vue-packer/README.md

+# vue-packer

-A dependency free Vue layout component for responsive cascading grid layouts.
+#### A dependency free Vue component for responsive cascading grid layouts.

-Overview
+## Overview

 Many grid style layout options use existing libraries that perform direct DOM manipulation.
-This can make using v-for loops for your grid items problematic.
+This plugin lets Vue take care of all changes to the DOM, so can take advantage of Vue's reactive data without the need for any workarounds or performance drawbacks.

 ## Installation

 Install via npm
 ```
 npm install vue-packer -D